kate-orlova/azure-ad-auth-in-kentico/README.md

 The module comes with two user controls for Login and Logout functionality, and a proxy script (_/pages/AzureAuthRedirect.aspx_) implementing the integration routine.
 So, that you can adapt the user interface for your needs easily.

+Another thing to check in Settings is that you have specified a login page for users in front-end, go to _"Settings -> Security & Membership -> Content"_ and set a _"Website logon page URL"_ field to your login page with the placed Login control on it.

 # Contribution
 Hope you found the above solution helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request with your code enhancements.